cpshah1507/CIS542-Project/README.md

-CIS542-Project
+Prototype of Automated Guided Vehicle
 ==============

-Indoor Navigation System using ZigBee Modules
+- Guided navigation for Boebot robot using ZigBee Modules as nodes